MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/overview.md

   **Note:** Since long-text fields (e.g., *Description*, *Steps to Reproduce*, *History*) do not support the equals comparison operator, the task will use the *CONTAINS* operator instead.
 Thus, a key field definition for the field `Description` (without a rule) looks for all work items in which the description field contains the words from the new work item's description field.

   To allow flexibility in the search for duplicates, you can add rules to the key fields, which are used in the work item query.
-Rules take the form `{field name or reference name}{operator}{field value}` (e.g., `System.State!=Done`).
+Rules take the form `{field name or reference name}{operator}{field value}` (e.g., `System.State!==Done`).
 The field value can either be a literal value, a pipeline variable, or a [WIQL macro](https://learn.microsoft.com/en-us/azure/devops/boards/queries/wiql-syntax?view=azure-devops#macros-or-variables) with the exception of the `[Any]` variable.
 If you want to check if a field is empty, use an empty string (i.e., `''` or `""`) as the value.
 Allowed operators are:
   - `===`, `!==` - checks if field is equal or not equal the given value
   - `<`, `<=`, `>`, `>=` - checks if the field value is lower than, lower than or equal, greater than, greater than or equal the given value
   - `==`, `!=` - checks if field value contains or does not contain the given value